 Essential Safety Guidelines for Creating Your Own Deck Cleaner

-Creating a homemade deck cleaner that’s safe for plants is a smart move.
+Creating a homemade deck cleaner safe for plants is a smart move.
 Avoid harsh and toxic chemicals that can harm nearby plants and grass.

 Avoid using your homemade cleaner with power or pressure washers.
 These machines have small nozzles that create intense water pressure, which can clog with undissolved granular cleaners.
 With this DIY deck cleaner, the active ingredients do the cleaning, so there’s no need for intense water pressure.
 A regular garden hose is sufficient for rinsing.